school-projects-csuf/RestaurantLocator/README.md

 > npx create-react-app my-app

-2 .
-Navigate to the src folder that the react template created
+2. Navigate to the src folder that the react template created

 ```
 cd my-app
 cd src
-If you're using a Mac or Linux:
+//If you're using a Mac or Linux:
 rm -f *

-Or, if you're on Windows:
+//Or, if you're on Windows:
 del *

-Then, switch back to the project folder
+//Then, switch back to the project folder
 cd ..

 ```